Trade unions observe one-day strike; normal life remains largely unaffected | Headlines

 Trade unions observe one-day strike; normal life remains largely unaffected

-A one-day nationwide strike call given by trade unions to protest against alleged anti-worker policies of the central government on Thursday evoked a fragmented response, and normal life remained largely unaffected throughout the country.
+A one-day nationwide strike called by trade unions on Thursday to protest alleged anti-worker policies of the central government had a muted impact, leaving most services largely unaffected.
 Government offices, banks, educational institutions, and markets remained open, while road transport and train services operated as usual.

 - Country: